adamity/data-mining-workflow/README.md

     - Regression: Numbers (e.g., "What will the sales be?")

   - **Unsupervised Learning**: Find patterns in unlabeled data
-    - Clustering: Group similar items
+    - Clustering: Group similar items (e.g., "Which customers are similar?")
+    - Association Rule: Find relationships (e.g., "What products are bought together?")
-    - Anomaly Detection: Find unusual patterns
+    - Anomaly Detection: Find unusual patterns (e.g., "Which transactions are suspicious?")

 - **Common Pitfall**: Starting without clear success metrics
 - **Best Practice**: Document your goals and constraints